LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 Ideally, on 5th July 1995, their marriage was blessed with a son, Giovanni Simeone.
 Two more sons followed; their names are Gianluca and Giuliano Simeone.

-Diego Simeone and his wife, Carolina Baldini decided to part their ways and divorce after almost two decades of being married.
+Diego Simeone and his wife, Carolina Baldini, decided to part ways and divorce after almost two decades of being married.

 The couple’s marriage has been plagued by infidelity rumours on both parts.
 Affair rumours once circulated around Argentine media outlets.